Bas-Man/gnotify-to-line/README.md

 ## Requirements

-You have already setup your **LINE** Group so that notifications can be sent to several users at once. **Please be aware that you need to setup the group within your Mobile Phone LINE.***
+You have already set up your **LINE** Group so that notifications can be sent to several users at once. **Please be aware that you need to set the group within your Mobile Phone LINE.**

 See: [Setting up LINE. &mdash; Gmail + Zapier + LINE Notifications 0.1.0 documentation](https://gmailzapierlinenotify.readthedocs.io/en/latest/setting-up-line.html)

 ## Package Installation

-Download the package from github and simply run:
+Download the package from GitHub and simply run:

 ```bash
 pip install <Package Name>